ChrisYoxall/go.learning/readme.md

 To run tests: Do 'go test'.
 Needed a go.mod file to exist.

 On work laptop:

     Cant run own build binaries unless they are in the c:\dev folder.
     Doing 'go run' builds and runs from a temp directory.
 To see which directory do 'go run -work main.go'.
     To change directory used set the GOTMPDIR environment variable.
 For example do :$env:GOTMPDIR = "C:\dev" (or set permanaently)

+SSH:

+    Have enabled SSH for this repo on GitHub.
+Are good instructions at https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh
+    Currently on work laptop will need to:

+        1. Start the ssh-agent in the background: eval "$(ssh-agent -s)"
+        2. Add the private SSH key to the agent: ssh-add ~/.ssh/id_rsa_personal_github

 TYPES & POINTERS